-Dr. Bertrand Collomb is Honorary Chairman of Lafarge, and a director of LafargeHolcim, the world leader in cement and concrete, resulting from the recent merger of Lafarge and Holcim.
+Dr. Bertrand Collomb was Honorary Chairman of Lafarge, and a director of LafargeHolcim, the world leader in cement and concrete, resulting from the recent merger of Lafarge and Holcim.

-He is a member of the Institut de France (Académie des Sciences Morales et Politiques).
+He was a member of the Institut de France (Académie des Sciences Morales et Politiques).

 After nine years with the French government, he held several responsibilities since 1975 in various areas of the Lafarge group, including CEO of Lafarge Corporation, the North American arm of the group (1985-1988).

 He was appointed Chairman and CEO of Lafarge in August 1989.
 He then served as Chairman of Lafarge from 2003 to 2007, when he became honorary chairman.

 During his tenure he made the company an international leader, and positioned it on the forefront of sustainable development.